 Young people in Japan are not that interested in politics, their own government, or taking part in the democratic process.

 Everyone has a different experience with this particular topic.
-However, living here long term and racism is bound to eventually get to you in some way.
+However, living here long term, racism is bound to eventually affect you in some way.
 You are an outsider, and this makes you a target for a different kind of treatment than other people.

-Maybe it will come in the form of being denied a service, a loan, a credit card, a reservation at a restaurant.
-Maybe it will be in the form of the differences in your work contract in comparison to that of a Japanese person.
+Maybe it will come in the form of being denied a service, a loan, a credit card, or a reservation at a restaurant.
+Maybe it will be in the form of differences in your work contract compared to that of a Japanese person.

-While I have experienced both blatant racism (or xenophobia) and passive aggressive racism, it has not been a major issue for me.
+As an American, while I have experienced both blatant racism (or xenophobia) and passive-aggressive racism, it has not been a major issue for me.
 More often than not it’s due to different patterns of communication style and cultural misunderstandings.

-Again, it’s on an individual basis, but I advise you to prepare having “thick skin” toward this kind of treatment.
+Again, it’s on an individual basis, but I advise you to prepare to have “thick skin” toward this kind of treatment.

-Japan is affordable in some ways and ridiculously expensive in other ways you would not expect.
-I will give you some examples so you have a better frame of reference.
+While the cost of living in Japan is among the highest in Asia, the country is affordable in some ways and ridiculously expensive in other ways you would not expect.
+I will give you some examples, so you have a better frame of reference.

-There are many Japan costs of living guides out there in the Internet, but keep in mind that you can reduce these costs on many websites by about 20 percent for the countryside or places outside of the city centers.
+There are many Japan cost-of-living guides out there on the Internet, but keep in mind that you can reduce these costs on many websites by about 20 percent for the countryside or places outside of the city centers.

 On average, your cost of living in Japan should be around JPY200,000 to JPY300,000 for a comfortable lifestyle.
 A comfortable lifestyle is certainly different for each person, and your family size is a large factor.
 Also, if you have someone to share the cost of accommodations with, it will be lower.

-I pay JPY80,000 per month for a fairly spacious (in terms of Japan) 2ldk (w/2 living spaces and one kitchen) apartment or small house in the Chugoku region of Japan.
+I pay JPY80,000 per month for a fairly spacious (in terms of Japan) 2LDK (with 2 living spaces and one kitchen) apartment or small house in the Chugoku region of Japan.

 Grocery costs depend on the size of your family, but for a single person who doesn’t go out to eat more than once or twice a week, it could range from JPY50,000 to JPY60,000.